 - Please note that this newer version of PHP is currently regarded as “beta” by WordPress since not all plugins and themes are compatible.

 - Planned downtime is usually limited to mandatory server reboots following patching.
-Reboots usually take around 2 minutes and are typically carried out at 2am.
-All of our servers are enrolled with the Ubuntu Canonical Livepatch Service.
+Reboots usually take about 30 seconds and are typically carried out at around 2am.